eidaeitian/genai_chatbot/rag_sql_qa_1.1.2/README.md

 # RAG Chatbot (v1.4)

-A simple Retrieval-Augmented Generation (RAG) chatbot using OpenAI API and ChromaDB for document-augmented conversations.
+A simple Retrieval-Augmented Generation (RAG) chatbot using Gemini API and ChromaDB for document-augmented conversations.
 We plan to migrate to GCP infrastructure in the next phase.

 ---